Perinatal Mood & Anxiety Disorder (PMAD) Medications

 Lithium

 Lithium concentrations in breastmilk and in infant serum are extremely variable.
 There are many case reports of breastfeeding during lithium monotherapy without signs of toxicity or long term developmental problems (see LactMed linked above for specific references).
 There are also reports of possible adverse effects in infants when its elimination is impaired (such as with dehydration), or with newborn or premature infant exposure, so special care should be taken with these populations with close monitoring for side effects.
-Consider monitoring serum lithium, serum creatinine, BUN, and TSH in breastfed infants while the lactating individual is on lithium therapy (see LactMed for possible monitoring intervals and data behind them) especially fi=or infants at risk including newborns, premature infants, or infants at risk of dehydration.
+Consider monitoring serum lithium, serum creatinine, BUN, and TSH in breastfed infants while the lactating individual is on lithium therapy (see LactMed for possible monitoring intervals and data behind them) especially for infants at risk including newborns, premature infants, or infants at risk of dehydration.
 While infants should closely be monitored for side effects, possibly with laboratory monitoring, lithium use is not an absolute indication to pump and dump and patients should be engaged in shared decision making with close follow-up for dyads who wish to continue breastfeeding while on lithium therapy.

 Antiseizure Medications